Anish-Mahambare/AZK-AI/README.md

 ## 💻 Running the App

-1. Clone this repo or copy the files to your machine.
-2. Make sure your environment is set up with the dependencies above.
+1. Make sure your environment is set up with the dependencies above.
-3. Run the Flask app:
+2. Run the Flask app:

 ```bash
 python app.py
 ```

-4. Open your browser and go to [http://localhost:5000](http://localhost:5000)
+3. Open your browser and go to [http://localhost:5000](http://localhost:5000)

 ## 🔒 Disclaimer